- Adding payments

 - It makes fewer mistakes than doing everything manually

-- Are you unsure about a customer?
+- Unsure about a customer?
 Do it manually

-- Do you want to see exactly what happens?
+- Want to see exactly what happens?
 Choose manual

-- Special agreements with a customer?
+- Special arrangements with a customer?
 Manual gives more control

 - Or always the day before your SEPA run

-- This way you never forget and everything stays neat
+- That way you never forget and everything stays tidy

 Frequently Asked Questions

-Question: What if I forget to offset before a SEPA?
+Question: What if I forget to offset before a SEPA run?

-- You have to refund the money later
+- You'll have to refund the money later

-- This creates extra work and unhappy customers
+- This creates extra work and dissatisfied customers

 - Yes, but this must be done manually

-- It's better to do it right the first time
+- It's better to get it right the first time

 - For 100 customers: about 1-2 minutes